The Royal Alexandra Theatre, or simply The Royal Alex, is located at 260 King St W in the Entertainment District of Toronto.

 The Historic Royal Alex

 The building became a National Historic Site of Canada in 1987, on its 80th birthday.
 To maintain the style and appearance of a 19th-century theatre, it cannot have an elevator.

-For a video tour and more details on the oldest continuously operating live theatre in North America, visit the Royal Alexandra Theatre website.
+For a video tour and more details on North America’s oldest continuously operating live theatre, visit the Royal Alexandra Theatre website.

 - City of Toronto Heritage Register: 260 King St W

 - Ontario Heritage Trust: 260 King St W